-It’s almost a foregone conclusion now that if a movie, book, or video game does well, and by “does well” I mean, makes a LOT of money, the studio, publisher, or producer will quickly commission a sequel and try and capture lighting in a bottle as many times as they can.
+It’s almost a foregone conclusion nowadays that if a book, movie, TV series, or video game does well, and by “does well” I mean, makes a LOT of money, the studio, publisher, or producer will quickly commission a sequel and try and capture lighting in a bottle as many times as they can.

-Sometimes, sequels, prequels, and spinoffs are actually better than the original (The Dark Knight, Aliens, The Godfather: Part 2, The Empire Strikes Back, etc.) They build on the strengths of their predecessor, develop themes, provide closure, deepen our love for that world and its characters, and advance the story in all the right ways.
+Sometimes, sequels, prequels, and spinoffs are better than the original.
+They build on the strengths of their predecessor, develop themes, deepen our love for that world and its characters, and advance the story in all the right ways.
 Other times, narrative follow-ups fall flat because they fail to capture the same magic that made the first story so iconic or beloved.

 To quote the legendary Ian Malcolm of Jurassic Park (and I’m paraphrasing here), “sometimes we’re so preoccupied with whether or not we could, we never stop to think if we should.”
-This is a philosophy that also applies to the world of narrative sequels.
+This is a philosophy that also applies to the world of sequels, prequels, and spinoffs.

 Financial success does not guarantee creative excellence just as great art doesn’t always guarantee financial success.